marcossilvaxx/pricing-component-toggle/README.md

 ## The challenge

-Below is the design of the challenge that I had to build as close as possible. *Obs: More of the design of the challenge in the
+Below is the design of the challenge that I had to build as close as possible. *Obs: More of the challenge design in the design folder.*

 ![Design](https://raw.githubusercontent.com/marcossilvaxx/pricing-component-toggle/master/design/desktop-design-monthly.jpg)